MiricaBogdan/TicTacToeGame/README.md

-# TicTacToeServer
+# TicTacToeGame
-The server part of a TicTacToe multiplayer game
+An online, multiplayer game of TicTacToe